gabgilp/job-tracker-api/README.md

 ## 📝 Notes

 - Database settings are stored in `.env`.
 Ensure this file is properly configured and not committed to version control.
+A .env.example file is provided.
 - `.venv`, `.env`, and other sensitive files should be listed in `.gitignore`.

 ---